Pandit Taranath Rama Rao – my tabla guru

 I worked and saved money in Sweden and came back in 1967 in order to stay and learn in India forever.
 Unfortunately after some time Panditji was called for the first time to U.S. to teach so after some time I turned to the south to study mridangam from P.S.
 Devarajan.

-Today, on March 6 2017, his 102nd birthday I’d like to share a small message from him as he was leaving for the states for the first time in 1967.
+On March 6, 2017, his 102nd birthday I shared a small message from him as he was leaving for the states for the first time in 1967.
 On the back of a photo I had taken of him he wrote some encouraging words like the true guru he was:

 When I was back in Sweden in 1969 Guruji and my close friend Ustad Zia Mohiuddin Dagar dropped by on their way back to India from the states.
 They did a concert and a TV production.
 I released the concert on Live in Stockholm 1969 and one digital album Tabla with them.
 Unfortunately the long Rudra Veena from the TV concert is lost but here is the pakhawaj solo: